-As of January 31, 2023, we had available borrowing resources of \$975 million from uncommitted lines of credit in addition to the revolving credit facility.
+As of April 30, 2023, we had available borrowing resources of \$1.2 billion from uncommitted lines of credit in addition to the revolving credit facilities.

-In December 2022, we filed a non-automatic shelf registration statement (the "2022 Shelf Registration Statement") with the SEC to enable us, once the 2022 Shelf Registration Statement is declared effective by the SEC, to offer for sale, from time to time, in one or more offerings, \$3.0 billion, in the aggregate, of debt securities, common stock, preferred stock, depository shares and warrants.
+In December 2022, we filed a non-automatic shelf registration statement (the "2022 Shelf Registration Statement") with the SEC.
+The 2022 Shelf Registration Statement was declared effective by the SEC on March 1, 2023 and enables us to offer for sale, from time to time, in one or more offerings, up to \$3.0 billion, in the aggregate, of debt securities, common stock, preferred stock, depository shares and warrants.